Samritha03/Dividend-Predictor-App/README.md

 - None.
 Feel free to use and modify with credit.

-Created as part of BA870 Financial Analytics @ Boston University
+Created as part of BA870 Financial Analytics @Boston University